Australians: European Australians

-European Australians are Australians of wholly or partially European descent.
+European Australians are Australians of whose descent is wholly or partially European.
 Australians of European descent are the majority in Australia, with the number of ancestry responses categorised within the European groups as a proportion of the total population amounting to 57.2% (including 46% North-West European and 11.2% Southern and Eastern European).
 The proportion of Australians with European ancestry is thought to be higher than the numbers captured in the census as those nominating their ancestry as "Australian" are classified within the Oceanian group, and the Australian Bureau of Statistics has stated that most who nominate "Australian" as their ancestry are Anglo-Celtic Australians.
 Since soon after the beginning of British settlement in 1788, people of European descent have formed the majority of the population in Australia.

 The largest statistical grouping of European Australians are Anglo-Celtic Australians, Australians whose ancestors originate wholly or partially in the British Isles.
 This includes English Australians, Irish Australians, Scottish Australians and Welsh Australians.
 Anglo-Celtic Australians have been highly influential in shaping the nation's character.
 By the mid-1840s, the numbers of freeborn settlers had overtaken the convict population.
 Although some observers stress Australia's convict history, the vast majority of early settlers came of their own free will.
 Far more Australians are descended from assisted immigrants than from convicts, the majority of Colonial Era settlers being British and Irish.
 About 20 percent of Australians are descendants of convicts.
 Most of the first Australian settlers came from London, the Midlands and the North of England, and Ireland.

 Settlers that arrived throughout the 19th century were from all parts of the United Kingdom and Ireland, a significant proportion of settlers came from the Southwest and Southeast of England, from Ireland and from Scotland.
 In 1888, 60 percent of the Australian population had been born in Australia, and almost all had British ancestral origins.
 Out of the remaining 40 percent, 34 percent had been born in the British Isles, and 6 percent were of European origin, mainly from Germany and Scandinavia.
-In the 1840s, Scots-born immigrants constituted 12 percent of the Australian population.
-There were 1.3 million British migrants to Australia in the period from 1861 to 1914, of whom 13.5 percent were Scots.
-5.3 percent of the convicts transported to Eastern Australia between 1789 and 1852 were Scots.
 The census of 1901 showed that 98 percent of Australians had Anglo-Celtic ancestral origins.
 In 1939 and 1945, still 98 percent of Australians had Anglo-Celtic ancestral origins.
 Until 1947, the vast majority of the population were of British origin.